2024 United States House of Representatives election in North Dakota: Endorsements

 During the North Dakota Republican Party endorsement convention, Rick Becker encouraged his supporters to write in spoiler ballots to prevent an endorsement from going through, as Becker was ineligible to receive the endorsement due to a rule change about keeping party membership for a certain amount of years in response to his independent senate campaign.
-After two failed ballots, Julie Fedorchak withdrew from the endorsement to allow the convention to continue, giving Alex Balazs the endorsment.
+After two failed ballots, Julie Fedorchak withdrew from the endorsement to allow the convention to continue, giving Alex Balazs the endorsement.

 Debates

 WFZG news hosted a primary debate between Balazs, Becker, and Fedorchak on April 12, 2024.

 On May 11, BEK TV hosted a debate between all the candidates.
 However, Fedorchak and Mohr were unable to attend, leaving just Becker, Balazs, and Mund.

 On May 24, a third debate was hosted by KFGO news between all candidates except Mohr.
 Again on June 6, a fourth debate was hosted by WDAY News between all candidates except Mohr.